microsoft/sarif-sdk/docs/Producing effective SARIF.md

 ##### `Default`: note

 {0}: The file location '{1}' is specified with absolute URI.
 Prefer a relative reference together with a uriBaseId property.

----
-### Rule `SARIF2025.ProvideRuleFriendlyName`

-#### Description

-Each analysis rule should provide a "friendly name" in its 'name' property, in addition to the stable, opaque identifier in its 'id' property.
-This helps users see at a glance the purpose of the analysis rule.
-For uniformity of experience across all tools that produce SARIF, the friendly name should be a single Pascal identifier, for example, 'ProvideRuleFriendlyName'.

-#### Messages

-##### `FriendlyNameMissing`: note

-{0}: This rule does not provide a "friendly name" in its 'name' property.
-The friendly name should be a single Pascal identifier, for example, 'ProvideRuleFriendlyName', that helps users see at a glance the purpose of the analysis rule.

-##### `FriendlyNameNotAPascalIdentifier`: note

-{0}: '{1}' is not a Pascal identifier.
-For uniformity ofexperience across all tools that produce SARIF, the friendly name should be a single Pascal identifier, for example, 'ProvideRuleFriendlyName'.